haitinoworg/prdxn/wp-content/plugins/tf-numbers-number-counter-animaton/readme.txt

 == Changelog ==

+= 1.4.14 =
-= 1.4.13 =
+* Fixed counting triggering on scroll when multiple sections are used = 1.4.13 =
 * Added redirect to the about page after plugin activation
 * improved pages code